CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 --------------------------
     Almost all functionality runs in Octave_ 3.8, including unit tests through MOxUnit_, but there may be parts that function with limitations:

-        - Unit tests require MOxUnit_ (because xUnit_ uses object-oriented features not supported by Octave_), and doc-tests are not supported in MOxUnit_ (because Octave_ does not provide ``evalc_``).
         - BrainVoyager_ support through NeuroElf_ is not supported, because NeuroElf_ uses object-oriented features not supported by Octave_.

 How fast does it run?
 -----------------------
-    CoSMoMVPA_ is not a speed monster, but on our hardware (Macbook Pro early 2012) a searchlight using typical fMRI data takes one minute for simple analyses (correlation split-half), and a few minutes for more advanced analyses (classifier with cross-validation).
+    CoSMoMVPA_ is not a speed monster, but on limited hardware a searchlight using typical fMRI data takes one minute for simple analyses (correlation split-half), and a few minutes for more advanced analyses (classifier with cross-validation).
 The naive Bayes searchlights takes a few seconds for whole-brain fMRI per classification fold.
 Analyses on regions of interest are typically completed in seconds.
+Certain analysed (searchlight, multiple comparison correction) can be parallelized over multiple cores if a supported toolbox is available.

 What should I use as input for MVPA?
 ------------------------------------